 Unless otherwise agreed, work is limited to complete electronic and minor mechanical repair, including thorough cleanup, alignment and test, but not full restoration--electrically or cosmetically..

-For Zenith tube type Trans-Oceanic radios, retainer fee is $125.00 plus the cost of parts as stated above.
+For Zenith tube type Trans-Oceanic radios, retainer fee is $125.00 This does not include the cost of tubes and parts as stated above.
 If you wish us to work on the cases, including but not limited to black stag and cowhide, we will do minor repairs of the black stag and the cowhide only.
 Complete cleaning the exterior surfaces and refinishing repairing any damage.
 We will attempt to repair any cracks in the dial cover or other plastic surfaces with high tech polymer plastics, and replace the dial cover lenses if replaceable (8G005, G500).
 The additional cost is typically $95.
 If we think it is going to be more we will give you and estimate in writing listing the scope of the work and the associated costs involved.
 This will require approval in writing prior to the start of work.

 We now have the capability to completely recover your black stag Trans-Oceanic radio.
 Please call or write us for a quote.
 This is done with the same material.
 The only difference is that the grain pattern will be more pronounced as the material is new.